debiki/talkyard-prod-one/docs/setup-https.md

 If you're curious about why LetsEncrypt needs your server to listen on port 80, have a look here: https://community.letsencrypt.org/t/renew-certificate-using-https-port-443-or-alternative-port-eg-8000/66981/6.
-In short, some sharing hosting providers might, if using HTTPS for verification (instead of HTTP port 80), allow one customer to reply to a LetsEncrypt challenge for another customer’s domain name, and pretend to be the owner of that other domain name.
+In short, some sharing hosting providers (unrelated to Talkyard) might, if using HTTPS for verification (instead of HTTP port 80), allow one customer to reply to a LetsEncrypt challenge for another customer’s domain name, and pretend to be the owner of that other domain name.